tenseg/barnacle/README.md

 The key matches the template, and the value will be used to describe the component in Statamic permissions and preferences.

-You can also publish Barnacle's configuration if you wish, but this should probably not be necessary:
+You can also publish Barnacle's configuration if you wish:

 ```sh
 php artisan vendor:publish --tag=barnacle-config
 ```
+Changes made to the `config/barnacle.php` file will be propagated by git to other instances of the site, while those in the `.env` file typically only apply to that single instance.

 ## Credits

 This addon was inspired by both the [Statamic Toolbar](https://statamic.com/addons/heidkaemper/toolbar) addon and the [Admin Bar](https://statamic.com/addons/el-schneider/admin-bar) addon.
 Both of those are wonderful and worthy of you consideration before you decide to adopt Barnacle.
+They each can do things that Barnacle does not do.

 The icons are from [Iconoir at Iconify](https://icon-sets.iconify.design/iconoir/) by Luca Burgio and made available with an MIT license.